tomfenoglio/entradaselectronicas-frontend/README.md

 ### **entradaselectronicas frontend**
-- **Project Description:** - It is a platform where different user profiles can create events, sell, buy and transfer tickets for shows.
+- **Project Description:** - It´s a beatiful platform where different user profiles can create events, sell, buy and transfer tickets for shows in Argentina.
 It´s in current development but going fully functional and in service to the public in a few months.

 ### **Technologies Used**
 - Next.js